Prescott College Center for Nature & Place

 Summer Institute for Nature- and Place-based Early Childhood Education

-Join us June 4-6, 2021, for an inspiring, hands-on, and experiential professional development event hosted by the Center.
+Join us June 4-6, 2021, for an inspiring, fun, and informative professional development event hosted by the Center.
 Collaborate with a passionate and diverse group of early childhood educators during our 3-day early childhood education Summer Institute.